iiasa/Condor_run_R/configuring.md

 Set with your email if you don't receive notifications.
 Typically not needed as Condor by default tries to infer your email from your username.

-### NICE_USER

-Default value: `FALSE`

-Be nice, give jobs of other users priority by setting this to `TRUE`.
-This is a good option to use when you schedule many low-priority jobs that will take a long time too complete.
-When submitted with `NICE_USER = TRUE` your running jobs will be evicted when other users submit jobs and no more free scheduling slots are available.
-Your evicted jobs with be restarted (not resumed) once there is again leftover capacity.

 ### CLUSTER_NUMBER_LOG

 Default value: `""`